10 Marie Kondo Organization Tips That Will Change Your Life in Minutes

 Keep only what brings you joy

 Would you have seconds of that buffalo shrimp macaroni and cheese if you didn’t love it?
 Would you continue to watch a bad movie?
 Um, no. So why should you treat your belongings any different?
 Marie Kondo’s advice is simple: Keep what brings you joy and get rid of everything else.
-Plus: Learn how to fold clothes exactly like Marie Kondo.

 Tackle categories, not rooms

 Decluttering your home is a huge undertaking, so it’s important you have a plan before you get down to business.
-Organizing room by room seems efficient, but Kondo urges you focus on categories.
+Decluttering room by room seems efficient, but Kondo urges you focus on categories.
 Think about it this way: You probably have a lot of towels scattered throughout your house.
 By taking stock of all your bathroom, kitchen and powder room towels at once, you can get rid of any duplicates or towels that have overstayed their welcome.

 Don’t let nostalgia cloud your judgment